Updated Alfa Romeo Tonale 2026 Finally Earns Its Badge On The Hood | Review

 Updated Alfa Romeo Tonale: Is It Worth Its Price?

 The Alfa Romeo Tonale always had a good car hidden inside.
-The problem was to dig it out.
-When the model arrived, great hopes were placed on it, but it struggled to live up to them, using something that looked like a product of “design by committee.”
-Of course, on paper, it had many advantages: a lower entry threshold for Alfa fans, electrification for better fuel economy, and a design at least vaguely reminiscent of the concept.
+The problem was digging it out.
+When the model debuted, expectations were high, but it struggled to meet them, using what felt like a product of “design by committee.”
+Sure, on paper it had many advantages: a lower entry threshold for Alfa fans, electrification for better fuel economy, and a design at least somewhat resembling the concept.

-Much has changed today.
+Today, much has changed.
 Alfa has just updated this small vehicle.
 The Stelvio is noticeably aging.
 The hybrid Tonale PHEV has disappeared from the American market.
-And another important change: the price has dropped by roughly $15,000.
-All these factors bode well, and we just spent an entire week behind the wheel of the new top-of-the-line Sport Speciale trim.
+And another key change: the price has dropped by approximately $15,000.
+All these factors point to positive changes, and we just spent an entire week behind the wheel of the new top-of-the-line Sport Speciale trim.

 Specifications